aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/open-and-add-text-to-word-document/_index.md

 In Aspose.Words, we normally use the [Document](https://apireference.aspose.com/words/net/aspose.words/document) class to create a document and the [DocumentBuilder](https://apireference.aspose.com/words/net/aspose.words/documentbuilder) class to modify it.

-The following code example shows how to open an existing document and add text into it:
+The following code example demonstrates how to open an existing document and add text into it:

 {{< highlight csharp >}}
 Document doc = new Document();